lm-sys/lm-sys.github.io/blog/2024-05-17-category-hard.md

 <p style="color:gray; text-align: center;">Figure 5.
 The leaderboard for Hard Prompts (English) category as of May 17, 2024.</p>

-We hope to continually enhance the Chatbot Arena leaderboard and its analysis.
-We look forward to seeing how the latest advancements in language models perform on these challenging prompts, and to sharing these insights with the broader community.
+We continuie to enhance the Chatbot Arena leaderboard and share insights with the broader community.
+We welcome you to contribute more challenging prompts and look forward to seeing how the latest advancements in language models perform!

 ## Citation
 ```